Abstract

-How Allotment-Era Literature Can Inform Current Controversies About Tribal Jurisdiction and Reservation Diminishment
+How Allotment-Era Literature Can Inform Current Controversies about Tribal Jurisdiction and Reservation Diminishment

 Ann E. Tweedy

-Hamline University School of Law
+University of South Dakota School of Law

-December 21, 2012
+Date Written: December 21, 2012

-In a previous article, "Unjustifiable Expectations: Laying to Rest the Ghosts of Allotment-Era Settlers," I argued that a review of historical newspaper articles showed that the expectations of non-Indians who purchased lands on Sioux reservations in South Dakota during the allotment-era as to tribes’ disappearing were not justifiable because they were rooted in an expectation of continued injustice towards tribes.
+In a previous article, “Unjustifiable Expectations: Laying to Rest the Ghosts of Allotment-Era Settlers,” I argued that a review of historical newspaper articles showed that the expectations of non-Indians who purchased lands on Sioux reservations in South Dakota during the allotment-era as to tribes’ disappearing were not justifiable because they were rooted in an expectation of continued injustice towards tribes.
 I thus concluded that the Supreme Court should not presume that these allotment-era settlers had justifiable expectations when it decides reservation diminishment and tribal jurisdiction cases.
-This article addresses whether allotment-era literature pertaining to Sioux peoples can similarly help inform such cases.
-Although the results were more mixed, particularly with non-Indian-authored fiction, the works of Native writers such as Luther Standing Bear, Charles Eastman, and Zitkala-Ša were helpful in explicating the injustices in the federal government’s land dealings with tribes, as was a work by non-Native historian Doane Robinson.
+This article addresses whether allotment-era fiction and memoir pertaining to Sioux peoples can similarly help inform such cases.
+Although the results were more mixed, particularly with non-Indian-authored fiction, the works of Native writers such as Luther Standing Bear, Charles Eastman, and Zitkala-Ša were helpful in explicating the injustices in the federal government’s land dealings with tribes, as was a work by non-Native poet and historian Doane Robinson.

-JEL Classification: H40, H82, J70
+JEL Classification: H40, H82, J70, H77, J78, K11

 Suggested Citation

-Tweedy, Ann E., How Allotment-Era Literature Can Inform Current Controversies About Tribal Jurisdiction and Reservation Diminishment (December 21, 2012).
-University of Toronto Quarterly, Forthcoming.
-Available at SSRN: http://ssrn.com/abstract=2192653
+Tweedy, Ann E., How Allotment-Era Literature Can Inform Current Controversies about Tribal Jurisdiction and Reservation Diminishment (December 21, 2012).
+University of Toronto Quarterly, vol. 82, no. 4, 924-949 (2013)., Available at SSRN: https://ssrn.com/abstract=2192653

 Ann E. Tweedy (Contact Author)